gomtl/golangmontreal.org/content/post/dive-into-go-sponsor-post-intel.md

 to work with our Javascript application (we use Go for Selenium testing, JS for unit and other tests).
 We're looking for [iOS and Android](https://intel.taleo.net/careersection/10000/jobdetail.ftl?job=787302) testers also.
-Some Android tests use Go, and most of our tooling is in Go.
-We need a
+Some Android tests use Go and a bunch of other tooling is in Go.
+We need a [performance engineer](https://intel.taleo.net/careersection/10000/jobdetail.ftl?job=785859) too.
-[performance engineer](https://intel.taleo.net/careersection/10000/jobdetail.ftl?job=785859)
-too.
 Great opportunities, great tooling and great development await you.